Michael Howard (historian): Early life

 Howard joined the British Army and was commissioned as a second lieutenant into the Coldstream Guards on 4 December 1942.
-He was given the service number 253901.
+He was given the personal number 253901.
 He fought in the Italian Campaign, serving with the 3rd Battalion, Coldstream Guards, and came ashore during the landings at Salerno in September 1943.
 On 27 January 1944, during the First Battle of Monte Cassino, he was awarded the Military Cross (MC) "in recognition of gallant and distinguished services in Italy".

 Academic career

 After Oxford, Howard began his teaching career at King's College London, where he helped to found the Department of War Studies.
 From his position at King's he was one of Britain's most influential figures in developing strategic studies as a discipline that brought together government, military, and academia to think about defence and national security more broadly and deeply than had been done before.